iac-factory/eslint-settings/README.md

 }
 ```

-Additionally, the same extension can be specified in a project's `package.json` file:
+The same extension can be specified in a project's `package.json` file:

 ```json
 {